 20 foods you can eat when you have braces

 Just as there are foods that should be avoided when you have braces, there are others that can be enjoyed freely and without fear of breaking your braces.
 Again, if you have any questions about the foods you can eat whilst having braces, make sure you ask your orthodontist.
-Some of the foods you can eat whilst having braces includes, but is not limited to, the following:
+Some of the foods you can eat whilst having braces includes the following:

 - Soft cookies or biscuits

 - Pasta dishes

 - Soft cheeses

 - Eggs in any form

 - Still soft drinks, such as squashes or cordials mixed with still water